TheCellule/python-bleson/README.rst

 All feedback is welcomed and greatly appreciated, please feel free to:

 - Post a suggestion or question on the Bleson GoogleGroup_
-- Raise a GitHub Issue_.
+- Raise a GitHub Issue_
+- Submit a PR!

 Thanks!